Personal Belongings at School

 Cigarettes, e-cigarettes, vaping devices, and/or other tobacco products;

-- Weapons or look-alike items (firearms, knives, etc.);
+Weapons or look-alike items (firearms, knives, etc.);

 Lighters or matches;

-- Laser pointers; and
+Laser pointers; and

 Possession of these items is prohibited at school and may result in detention, suspension, or expulsion.
 A student who uses, possesses, distributes, purchases, or sells an explosive, firearm, or any other object that can reasonably be considered a weapon can be expelled in accordance with Board of Education Policy 7:190 Student Behavior.
-If a student brings a firearm or weapon to school, the criminal justice or juvenile delinquency system will be notified.
+If a student brings a firearm or weapon to school, the criminal justice or juvenile court system will be notified.

-Personal iPods, e-readers, iPads and/or other electronic devices may not be used in school.
+Personal iPods, e-readers, iPads, earbuds, and/or other electronic devices may not be used in school.
 Upon arrival at school, such items must be turned off and placed in the student’s hallway locker immediately and remain there throughout the school day and during after-school activities.
 Items used during the school day without staff permission may be confiscated and held until a parent/guardian can pick them up.
 It is highly recommended that such items remain at home.

-The school administration is authorized to discipline students for gross disobedience or misconduct including, but not limited to:
+School administration is authorized to discipline students for gross disobedience or misconduct including, but not limited to: